Senior Optical Assistant Course

 This module aims to provide the student with foundation understanding of the nature of light.
 It deals with equipping the student with the theorical knowledge around light, refraction and reflection at an introductory level.
 This module then takes this knowledge and connects its relationship to the anatomy of the eye and its refractive errors and correction.
 Each student will then be introduced to the concepts of ocular health and supplements to support their understanding on products that may be available in their practice.

 Optical skills in practice

-This module will be taught over a two day workshop in the ABDO National Resource Centre, Birmingham.
-Beforehand students will be provided with a workbook which will include the theorical knowledge of the practical skills and tasks we will introducing to them on the day.
+This module will be taught at a workshop in the ABDO National Resource Centre, Birmingham.
+Beforehand students will be provided with a workbook which will include the theoretical knowledge of the practical skills and tasks we will introducing to them on the day.
 These are basic repairs, spectacle checking using an automatic or manual focimeter and prescription interpretation.